IdentityPython/pyFF/docs/using.rst

 EntityDescriptor elements in the active repository.

 The pyffd tool starts a metadata server with an HTTP-based interface for viewing and downloading metadata.
-The HTTP interface can produce *XML*, *HTML* and *JSON* output (aswell as other formats with a bit of configuration) and implements the MDX specification for online SAML metadata query.
+The HTTP interface can produce *XML*, *HTML* and *JSON* output (as well as other formats with a bit of configuration) and implements the MDX specification for online SAML metadata query.

-Pipeline files are *yaml* document representing a list of processing steps:
+Pipeline files are *yaml* documents representing a list of processing steps:

 .. code-block:: yaml